 History and Purpose

-The combined Forestry and Environmental Science (F&ES)/Anthropology Ph.D.
+The combined Forestry and Environmental Studies (F&ES)/Anthropology Ph.D.
 Program was first created by former Yale Provost Alison Richard to meet the needs of doctoral students in biological anthropology who wanted to draw more fully on the resources of both the Anthropology Department and F&ES.
 Initial interest in the combined degree has mainly come from students working in the allied fields of ecological anthropology, social ecology, and political ecology.
 We envisage this program, however, as open to all sub-disciplines in Anthropology – including biological anthropology and archaeological studies – and students across forestry and environmental sciences fields who wish to combine their studies with Anthropology.
 The purpose and attraction of the degree is three-fold: (1) it combines the disciplinary identity and strengths of the Anthropology Department with the inter-disciplinary character and possibilities of F&ES, especially in terms of bridging the social and natural sciences; (2) it combines the strengths in ecological and environmental studies of F&ES with the social science strengths of the Anthropology Department; and (3) it combines the Anthropology Department’s strengths in theory with the emphasis within F&ES on linking theory with policy and practice.
 The combined doctoral degree offers its graduates great flexibility when entering the marketplace: they can represent themselves as anthropologists and/or environmental scientists, as theoreticians and/or practitioners.
 They have the credentials to apply for policy-oriented positions with international institutions as well as academic positions in teaching and research.
 The academic program of each student in the combined degree program is to some extent tailored specifically to his or her particular history, interests, and needs, but there are general guidelines that combined students can be expected to follow, and they are laid out here.

 Eligibility and Master’s Degrees

-In general, eligibility for entry into the combined degree program will be the same as that for entering either the F&ES or the Anthropology doctoral program (which is detailed in their respective bulletins).
+In general, eligibility for entry into the combined degree program will be the same as for entering either the F&ES or the Anthropology doctoral program (which is detailed in their respective bulletins).
 Prior award of a Master’s degree is generally preferred for entry into the F&ES doctoral program but not the Anthropology doctoral program.
 Therefore, the desirability of a prior master’s degree will be weighed on a case-by-case basis among applicants.
 Combined degree students will receive (upon petition) an M. Phil. degree from the Graduate School of Arts and Sciences (GSAS) after passing their comprehensive exams.

 ApplicationProspective combined degree students must initially apply either to Anthropology or to F&ES but not to both at the same time.
 They should, however, as per the current Yale Graduate School application process, indicate their interest in the combined degree by marking the application form appropriately.
 Once accepted in the initially chosen doctoral program, the student’s file will be considered in the second program and a recommendation made on the combined degree application that will be communicated by the Graduate School.
 Admitted students will be allocated to the initially chosen program as their primary administrative home but will enter Yale as members of the combined degree program.
-Being turned down for entry into the combined degree program at this point does not preclude re-application after arriving at Yale the following Fall semester.
+Being turned down for entry into the combined degree program at this point does not preclude re-application after arriving at Yale in the following Fall Semester.

 Combined students will be assigned an advisor in both F&ES and Anthropology upon admission to the combined program.
 As soon as possible thereafter, but in no case later than the end of the 2nd semester, each student must constitute a formal doctoral committee.
 The student’s principal advisors in F&ES and Anthropology will serve as co-chairs of the committee.
-The committee also must have one additional member drawn from each department.
+The committee also should have one additional member drawn from each department.
 Further committee members, beyond the four specified here may be drawn from the rest of the university, or from beyond the university according to the student’s needs.
 If the student invites to his/her committee a member of the faculty jointly appointed between Anthropology and F&ES, the student in consultation with co-Chairs can determine which department that faculty member would count for, so as to select a fourth committee member from the other department to maintain the committee composition specified.

 Exams, Prospectus, Dissertation